oemof/tespy/doc/tespy_modules/components.rst

 Custom variables
 ^^^^^^^^^^^^^^^^
 It is possible to use component parameters as variables of your system of equations.
-For example, give a pressure ratio :code:`pr`, length :code:`L` and roughness :code:`ks` of a pipe you want to calculate the pipe's diameter :code:`D` required to achieve the specified pressure ratio.
+In the component parameter list, if a parameter can be a string, it is possible to specify this parameter as custom variable.
+For example, given the pressure ratio :code:`pr`, length :code:`L` and roughness :code:`ks` of a pipe you may want to calculate the pipe's diameter :code:`D` required to achieve the specified pressure ratio.
 In this case you need to specify the diameter the following way.

 .. code-block:: python